alaaNfissi/DeepWaveSpeechEmotion-SuicideRiskAssessment/README.md

 <!-- ABSTRACT -->
 ## Abstract

-<p align="justify"> In the field of human-computer interaction and psychological assessment, speech emotion recognition (SER) plays an important role in deciphering emotional states from speech signals.
-Despite advancements, challenges persist due to system complexity, feature distinctiveness issues, and noise interference.
-This paper introduces a new end-to-end (E2E) deep learning multi-resolution framework for SER, addressing these limitations by extracting meaningful representations directly from raw waveform speech signals.
-By leveraging the properties of the fast discrete wavelet transform (FDWT), including the cascade algorithm, conjugate quadrature filter, and coefficient denoising, our approach introduces a learnable model for both wavelet bases and denoising through deep learning techniques.
-The framework incorporates an activation function for learnable asymmetric hard thresholding of wavelet coefficients.
-Our approach exploits the capabilities of wavelets for effective localization in both time and frequency domains.
-We then combine one-dimensional dilated convolutional neural networks (1D dilated CNN) with a spatial attention layer and bidirectional gated recurrent units (Bi-GRU) with a temporal attention layer to efficiently capture the nuanced spatial and temporal characteristics of emotional features.
-By handling variable-length speech without segmentation and eliminating the need for pre or post-processing, the proposed model outperformed state-of-the-art methods on IEMOCAP and EMO-DB datasets.</p>
+<p align="justify"> This study introduces an end-to-end (E2E) deep learning framework for speech emotion recognition (SER), aimed at enhancing the early detection of suicidal ideation and reducing suicide risks.
+Despite progress, SER still faces challenges like system complexity, feature distinctiveness, and noise interference.
+Our approach uses a learnable architecture for fast discrete wavelet transform (FDWT) multi-resolution analysis, directly extracting features from raw speech waveforms.
+It combines a 1D dilated convolutional neural network (1D dilated CNN) with spatial attention (SA) and bidirectional gated recurrent units (Bi-GRU) with temporal attention (TA) to capture spatial and temporal characteristics.
+The framework handles variable-length speech without segmentation, simplifying preprocessing.
+It introduces a learnable architecture for wavelet bases and coefficient denoising with a learnable asymmetric hard thresholding (LAHT) activation function, enhancing noise resilience and feature distinctiveness.
+We validate our model on the NSPL-CRISE dataset, which includes recordings from individuals with psychological challenges and potential suicidal thoughts.
+Our results show significant performance improvements over state-of-the-art SER methods, demonstrating the effectiveness of our multi-resolution deep learning framework in identifying emotional states related to suicide risk.</p>
 <div align="center">

 ![model-architecture][model-architecture]

-*L-LFDWTB SigWavNet General Architecture*
+*SigWavNet General Architecture*

 </div>